- Overview: Germany

 A bonus is a payment for a special occasion (Christmas, vacation, certain anniversaries of service, etc.).
 The Christmas bonus is frequently paid instead of a 13th monthly salary.
 Normally, the Christmas bonus – in contrast to the 13th monthly salary – will not have to be prorated if an employee leaves the firm during the year.

 In Germany, the minimum wage is regulated by law.
 Employers are required to pay the applicable minimum wage in all cases.
 This is true regardless of whether you work for a German or a foreign employer.
-In Germany, the Customs Administration (Zollverwaltung) monitors whether employers are paying the minimum wage.
+In Germany, the Customs Administration (Zollverwaltung) monitors whether employers pay the minimum wage.
 Employers who fail to pay the minimum wage must pay arrears.
 They can also face a fine.

-There are two types of probationary period:
+There are two types of probationary periods:

 - The employee receives a permanent employment contract which contains a probationary period clause.
 The employment relationship continues after the probationary period unless it is terminated during the probationary period.

 - The employee receives a fixed-term employment contract only for the length of the probationary period.
 In this case, the employment relationship ends automatically when the probationary period expires.
 If the employer wants to continue, the employee has to be given a new employment contract.